-An improper payment is a payment that was made in an incorrect amount under statutory, contractual, administrative, or other legally applicable requirements.
-The term improper payment includes; any payment to an ineligible recipient; any payment for an ineligible good or service; any duplicate payment; or any payment for a good or service not received, except for those payments where authorized by law.
-However, improper payments that are cited do not always necessarily represent expenses that should not have occurred.
+An improper payment is a payment that was made under statutory, contractual, administrative, or other legally applicable requirements in an incorrect amount.
+The term improper payment includes any payment to an ineligible recipient; any payment for an ineligible good or service; any duplicate payment; or any payment for a good or service not received, except for those payments where authorized by law.
+However, improper payments that are cited do not necessarily represent expenses that should not have occurred.
 For example, instances where there is no or insufficient documentation to support the payment as proper or improper are cited as improper payments.

-The FY 2021 HHS AFR includes a comprehensive overview of the improper payment rates for CMS programs, as well as the corrective actions implemented in FY 2021 to reduce improper payments.
+The FY 2022 HHS AFR includes a comprehensive overview of the improper payment rates for CMS programs, as well as the corrective actions implemented in FY 2022 to reduce improper payments.

-4.2 Recovery Audit Programs

-4.2.1 Medicare Fee for Service (FFS)
+4.2 Recovery Audit Programs 4.2.1 Medicare Fee for Service (FFS)

-Section 1893(h) of the Act requires the establishment of a nationwide Medicare FFS Recovery Audit Program, and Recovery Audit Program contractors are known as RACs.
-The mission of the Medicare FFS Recovery Audit Program is to identify and correct overpayments made on claims for health care items and services provided to beneficiaries, to identify and correct underpayments to providers, and to provide information that allows CMS to implement corrective actions that will prevent future improper payments.
+Section 1893(h) of the Act requires the establishment of a nationwide Medicare FFS Recovery Audit Program, whose mission is to identify and correct overpayments made on claims for health care items and services provided to beneficiaries, to identify and correct underpayments to providers, and to provide information that allows CMS to implement corrective actions that will prevent future improper payments.
+Recovery Audit Program contractors are known as Recovery Audit Contractors, or RACs.